Overview of Services

 Melisa Siegler, MS, CGC

 Melisa is a board certified Genetic Counselor who received her Masters degree in Medical Genetics from the University of Wisconsin Madison.
 She has a Bachelor of Science degree in Genetics from the University of Wisconsin Madison.
-Melisa has worked as part of Dean Clinic Genetics since 1998.
+Melisa has worked as part of Dean Medical Group Genetics since 1998.
 She has a special interest in neuromuscular / neurogenetic conditions in addition to her background in Maternal Fetal Medicine / fetal anomalies, hearing loss, and hereditary disorders.

 Our speech therapist evaluates and treats patients with speech and swallowing concerns.
-For more information about Dean Speech Therapy, please visit our Speech Therapy section.
+For more information about Speech Therapy, please visit our Speech Therapy section.

 Our partners from Aljan Orthotics evaluate and treat mobility issues with orthotics.